 A Graduate Assistantship at USM is a great opportunity to gain valuable work experience and develop professional skills that enhance a student’s academic and career goals, while also providing them with financial support.

-USM’s Graduate Assistantship program also encompass Research Assistantships and Teaching Assistantships, depending on the focus of the work.
+USM’s Graduate Assistantship program also encompasses Research Assistantships and Teaching Assistantships, depending on the focus of the work.

 GA appointments are for either 10 or 20 hours per week during the 15-week fall and spring semesters.